-- 3. Restart the Uyuni services after a configuration change. - 4.
-In the Uyuni Web UI, navigate to Users > Create User and enable a new or existing user to authenticate with PAM. - 5.
+- 1. In the Uyuni Web UI, navigate to Users > Create User and enable a new or existing user to authenticate with PAM. - 2.
 Check the Pluggable Authentication Modules (PAM) checkbox.
-It is below the password and password confirmation fields.
+It is below the password and password confirmation fields. - 3.
+Configure SSSD in the container.
+Connect inside the container using: